 When the Incas arrived, it was the Inca Pachacutec who, after his victory over the Chankas ethnic group, began the reconstruction and remodeling of the city of Cusco, which took about 40 years.

 Peru is a true paradise for hikers.
-The entire highlands, including valleys, plateaus, and mountain ranges, harbor varying degrees of difficulty trekking circuits.
+The highlands, including valleys, plateaus, and mountain ranges, harbor varying degrees of difficulty in trekking circuits.

-Only some of the circuits have been “discovered” as commercial trekking routes.
+Only some circuits have been “discovered” as commercial trekking routes.
 The rest remain unexplored, awaiting anyone who wishes to travel the magical paths of the Peruvian Andes.
-With its outstanding network of pre-Columbian trails and its more than 12,000 lakes, with the deepest canyons on Earth, glaciers and snow-capped peaks, forests and waterfalls, beautiful villages, and, above all, the most hospitable people imaginable.
+With its outstanding network of pre-Columbian trails and more than 12,000 lakes, the deepest canyons on Earth, glaciers and snow-capped peaks, forests and waterfalls, beautiful villages, and, above all, the most hospitable people imaginable.

-There are roads so steep that they get lost in breathtaking abysses; zigzagging like giant snakes moving through the mountain ranges; flat and so long that they seem to get lost in the immensity of the desert; hidden and invisible among the thick vegetation of the Amazonian forests.
+There are steep roads that get lost in breathtaking abysses; zigzagging like giant snakes moving through the mountain ranges; flat and so long that they seem to get lost in the immensity of the desert; hidden and invisible among the thick vegetation of the Amazonian forests.

-Peru’s trails offer countless possibilities and, of course, more than one ideal combination for hikers of all levels of demand and experience.
+Peru’s trails offer countless possibilities and more than one ideal combination for hikers of all levels of demand and experience.